Ukraine seeks warplanes at NATO talks, allies fret over ammo

 BRUSSELS (AP) — Ukraine on Tuesday renewed its appeal to Western countries for fighter jets to help frustrate Moscow’s invasion, but the United States and its NATO allies and partners are more concerned about Kyiv’s needs for large amounts of ammunition as the war with Russia is set to enter its second year.

-Ahead of the meeting of the Ukraine contact group at NATO headquarters, Ukraine made its requirements clear.
+Ahead of the meeting of the Ukraine contact group at NATO headquarters in Brussels, Ukraine made its requirements clear.
 Defense Minister Oleksiy Reznikov, when asked what military aid his country is seeking now, showed reporters an image of a fighter jet.

-Questioned about where he hoped they might come from, Reznikov said only: “From the sky.”

 What NATO allies have on their mind, though, is how to keep up a steady supply of ammunition to Ukraine without depleting their own stockpiles.